William Ladd and guests circa 1910 at Triangle L Ranch

 Triangle L Ranch Today

-Sharon Holnback purchased the Triangle L in 2001.
+Sharon Holnback purchased the Triangle L Ranch in 2001.
 As a mixed-media artist, Sharon has made art events and exhibitions part of the ranch’s evolving mission.

 Today, the historic adobe barn is now the ranch's art gallery featuring contemporary exhibitions and installations throughout the year.
 The welding shop is an active metalworking studio, and the old workshop has become a gift shop filled with local arts and crafts.
-The barn Courtyard hosts events and the Sculpture Park blends art installations with nature.
+The Barn Courtyard hosts events and the Sculpture Park blends art installations with nature.
 Each fall, the Ranch’s GLOW! festival celebrates light, creativity, and community.